Brigham City Utah Temple

 The Brigham City Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Brigham City, Utah.
-The temple was announced by church president Thomas S. Monson on October 3, 2009, during the church's general conference.
-The temple was announced concurrently with those to be constructed in Concepción, Chile, Fort Lauderdale, Florida, Fortaleza, Brazil and Sapporo, Japan; at the time, the announcement brought the total number of temples worldwide to 151 (including those under construction and announced).
+The intent to build the temple was announced on October 3, 2009, by church president Thomas S. Monson, during general conference.
 It is the fourteenth temple of the LDS Church completed in Utah.

+The temple has two attached end spires.
+The temple was designed by FFKR Architects, using a design inspired by pioneer-era temples.
+A groundbreaking ceremony, signifying the beginning of construction, was held on 31 July 2010, conducted by Boyd K. Packer, president of the Quorum of the Twelve Apostles, and a native of Brigham City.

+History

+The temple was announced by church president Thomas S. Monson on 3 October 2009, during general conference.
+It was announced concurrently with the Concepción Chile, Fort Lauderdale Florida, Fortaleza Brazil and Sapporo Japan temples.
+At the time, the announcement brought the total number of LDS temples worldwide to 151 (including those under construction and announced).

 The temple is located on the property where the Central Elementary School once stood at 250 South Main Street in Brigham City, across from the historic tabernacle.

-A groundbreaking ceremony was held on July 31, 2010, and was conducted by Boyd K. Packer, president of the Quorum of the Twelve Apostles and a native of Brigham City.

-On the morning of June 28, 2011, the western spire was installed.
-The angel Moroni statue was installed on the eastern tower on July 12, 2011.
+On the morning of 28 June 2011, the western spire was installed.
+The angel Moroni statue was installed on the eastern tower on 12 July 2011.
 The installation was delayed for almost two hours due to weather problems.

-A public open house was held from August 18 through September 15, 2012, excluding Sundays and Saturdays.
-The temple was formally dedicated in three sessions on September 23, 2012, by Packer.
-The dedicatory sessions were broadcast to congregations of the church within Utah.
-In conjunction with the dedication of the temple, there was a cultural celebration featuring music and dance on September 22.
+After construction was completed, a public open house was held on weekdays from 18 August through 15 September 2012.
+The temple was dedicated in three sessions on 23 September 2012 by Packer.
+The dedicatory sessions were broadcast to the church's congregations in Utah.
+In connection with the dedication, a cultural celebration featuring music and dance was held the night before.